kevinbache/chillpill/README.md

 spec.add_parameters(my_param_ranges)
 spec.to_training_input_yaml('hps.yaml')
 ```

-Which creates `hps.yaml`, a file like this:
+This creates `hps.yaml`, a file like this:
 ```yaml
 trainingInput:
   hyperparameters: